 I preferred the two-campus structure and the modern aesthetic of the University of Sunderland.
 I found it was less intimidating and provided a forward-thinking approach to studying.
 It was also one of the few universities which offered the Health and Social Care course structure with more emphasis on essays, rather than being completely exam based.

 Before university, I was undertaking my A Levels back in my hometown.
 I wanted to attend university in order to further my education and increase my employment opportunities in the working world.
-At the time, I wasn't exactly sure what career I wanted to do, but I knew that by having a degree it would supply more employment possibilities and provide me with more choices in the future.
+At the time, I wasn't exactly sure what career I wanted, but I knew that by having a degree it would supply more employment possibilities and provide me with more choices in the future.

 There is so much variety in what students are taught, as optional modules include a range across different, but relevant, courses such as Social Work and Community and Youth Work.
-The course lecturers are very clear and coherent and are happy to offer help or guidance on any topics which students feel they need further understanding of.
+The course lecturers are very clear and coherent, and are happy to offer help or guidance on any topics which students feel they need further understanding of.

-The Health and Social Care assessments are also set up to accommodate everyone's academic strengths, by providing a combination of essays, exams and presentation based assessments.
+The Health and Social Care assessments are also set up to accommodate everyone's academic strengths, by providing a combination of essays, exams and presentation-based assessments.
 I also think that the smaller seminar groups are ideal for discussions and providing students with the opportunity to ask questions or explore topics further.
 This is something which isn’t always possible in lectures.

 I have had the best experience at Sunderland, both academically and socially.
 I have been given more opportunities to develop my knowledge and evolve my personality than I believe any other university would have been able to provide.
-This is not only due to what I learnt on the course, but the lecturers who engaged with me on multiple subjects.
+This is not only due to what I learnt on the course, but also the lecturers who engaged with me on multiple subjects.

 Get stuck in with the societies and sports clubs because they offer the chance to meet people outside your course and provide unforgettable social experiences.
 Also, get to know your lecturers!
 They are so helpful and full of knowledge that will challenge and push you to question how you already think.
 These conversations and debates will help you to decide on your dissertation topic and what you might want to do after university.